xkKevin/platform-ng/docs/merge-request-principle.md

 # Do your coding part
 # Do not forget to lint and format your file before commit
-yarn run lint
+yarn lint

-# commit your code
+# commit your code with Commitizen for unified and normative commit message
-# please avoid the use `git commit --amend` since we want a complete commit history
 git add .
-git commit -m "a reasonable commit message"
+yarn commit

 # NOTE: rebase first, and try to fix conflicts before you push
 git fetch origin